-The Taxpayer Certainty and Disaster Tax Relief Act of 2019 retroactively extended through December 31, 2020, the section 222 above-the-line deduction of qualified tuition and related expenses for higher education of the taxpayer (or taxpayer's spouse or dependents).
+Also, beginning in 2021, the section 222 above-the-line deduction for qualified tuition and related expenses is repealed.
+IRC §§ 62(a)(18) and 222, stricken by the 2020 Taxpayer Certainty Act.
+(The Taxpayer Certainty and Disaster Tax Relief Act of 2019 had retroactively extended through December 31, 2020 the section 222 above-the-line deduction of qualified tuition and related expenses for higher education of the taxpayer (or taxpayer's spouse or dependents)).
+Again, repeal of the qualified tuition deduction was replaced by increased phase out limits for the Lifetime Learning Credit discussed above.